 AP sources: UNC in talks with Mack Brown to be next coach

 RALEIGH, N.C.
-(AP) — Two people with knowledge of the situation say North Carolina is negotiating with Mack Brown on a deal to return to Chapel Hill as its next football coach.
+(AP) — Mack Brown turned around North Carolina's football program once before, and the Tar Heels believe he could do it again.

-The people spoke to The Associated Press on condition of anonymity Monday because the school hasn't publicly commented on its coaching search.
-One of the people says that the deal is being finalized.
+The school is negotiating with Brown on a deal to return to Chapel Hill as its next football coach, two people with knowledge of the situation said Monday.
+The people spoke to The Associated Press on condition of anonymity because the school hasn't publicly commented on its coaching search.
+One of the people said that the deal is being finalized.

 North Carolina has moved quickly to replace Larry Fedora, who was fired on Sunday after seven seasons.